parkerpape/parkerpape/README.md

 ### 📈 Goals for 2025
 - Wrap up open ended projects and improve functionality
-- Contribute to an open-source project
+- Start one new exciting project for a client

 ---